Skip to content

 rules: {

-// Consistently import navigation APIs from `@/navigation`
+// Consistently import navigation APIs from `@/i18n/routing`

 'no-restricted-imports': [